-Many times, when a TWIA policyholder receives a check for their claim payment for damage to their home, it will be written to both them and their mortgage company.
+TWIA policyholder claim payment checks are often written to both the policyholder and their mortgage company.
 Here’s why, and what to do next.

 Why is my mortgage company on my check?

-Because both you and the mortgage company are listed as having an interest in the property on the policy.
-So, any claim payment checks will be written to both of you.
+Because both you and the mortgage company are listed as having an interest in the property on the policy, claim payment checks may be written to both parties.

 - List the mortgage company’s interest on the policy.

-Every mortgage company follows different guidelines on how to process these checks.
-Contact your company to find out how to endorse and process your claim payment check, as different mortgage companies have varying procedures.
+Contact your mortgage company to find out how to endorse and process your claim payment check, as different mortgage companies have varying procedures.

 What if the wrong mortgage company is on the check?